ska-telescope/tango-example/README.md

 See the README.md under `src/ska_tango_examples/teams/long_running/`

+### jupyTango

+We have included jupyTango here as well because it almost seamlessly combines Jupyter Noteboks with Tango Controls.
+Or in other words jupyTango is the common developer's Swiss Army Knife for Tango Controls exploration.
+You can find the installation instructions [here](jupyTango/README.md).

 ## Expose Tango Devices in the external network

 Since v0.4.19, Tango Examples allows developers to convert Tango Kubernetes services to Loadbalancer type.